arcus/education_modules/generalized_linear_regression/generalized_linear_regression.md

 ## Link Functions

+So if linear regression only works for outcome variables that are continuous and unbounded, how do you model other kinds of variables?

 We can coerce problematic outcome variables into nice, continuous ones so that we can still model them with a line.
 The strategy for transforming your outcome depends on what its distribution is like to begin with --- if it's binary, then you'll need a different transformation than if it's count data, for example.